Bowel Obstruction Published Success Rates

 • Thorough Initial Evaluation and daily written reports for each patient;

-• Exclusive manual techniques found to be safe and effective treating intestines;
+• Exclusive manual techniques have been found to be safe and effective in treating intestines.

 • Oral and written patient education and home program designed to maximize long-term results.